DJ-Dingo/pibooth-oled-display/README.rst

 GND            Ground                  GND             Ground pin of the module D0 SCL CLK     Clock          P01-23   GPIO 11 (SCLK)  Acts as the clock pin.
 Used for both I2C and SPI D1 SDA	      MOSI           P01-19   GPIO 10 (MOSI)  Data pin of the module.
-Used for both IIC and SPI RST            Reset          P01-22   GPIO 25         Resets the module (useful during SPI) **change in config.cfg** DC A0          Data/Command   P01-18   GPIO 24         Data Command pin.
-Used for SPI protocol **change in config.cfg** CS             Chip Select    P01-24   GPIO 8 (CE0)    Useful when more than one module is used under SPI protocol
+Used for both IIC and SPI RST            Reset          P01-22   GPIO 25         Resets the module (useful during SPI) Change in config.cfg DC A0          Data/Command   P01-18   GPIO 24         Data Command pin.
+Used for SPI protocol Change in config.cfg CS             Chip Select    P01-24   GPIO 8 (CE0)    Useful when more than one module is used under SPI protocol
 ============== ============== ======== =============== ================================================================